Why My Video is Not Playing?

 Step 3: Click ‘Repair’ to start the repair process.

-Step 4: Once the corrupted MOV is repaired, you can preview the repaired MOV video file by double-clicking on it.
+Step 4: Once the MOV video file is repaired, you can preview the repaired MOV video file by double-clicking on it.

 The free version of the software lets you only to preview the repaired videos.
 To save it, you have to purchase the product.

 With Remo Repair MOV, turns your unplayable and corrupted MOV videos into a smooth playing a healthy file.
 Did I mention that it repairs MP4 files as well?
 Yes, it can repair different video file formats shot from different sources like the DSLR, camcorder, smartphone, and digital cameras having avc1, mp4v, mjpeg codecs.